tinyplex/synclets/site/guides/2_releases.md

 that you shouldn't be locked into a specific storage solution, transport layer, or vendor in order to do so!

-This is a very young project, and not ready for production use yet!
+This is a very young project, and not ready for production use yet.
 But we are sharing it in this early form to invite feedback and contributions from the community.